From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Explicit Visual Control Interfaces

 \paragraph{AVDC~\citep{AVDC_2023}.} AVDC uses a generated \emph{video plan} as an explicit planning interface, but grounds it to control through geometric \emph{video$\rightarrow$pose transfer} rather than a learned inverse-dynamics model.
 Given the current RGB-D observation and a task specification (e.g., language), a diffusion model synthesizes an ``imagined execution'' video; dense correspondences (optical flow) between successive predicted frames are lifted to 3D using the depth of the first frame, and a rigid SE(3) motion is recovered by fitting the transformation consistent with the 3D--2D correspondences (PnP-style with robust estimation~\citep{EPnP_IJCV_2009, RANSAC}).
 For execution, the robot grasps the target object and applies the inferred rigid motion to produce end-effector commands that move the grasped object along the recovered pose trajectory.
 This design avoids action annotations during interface prediction, but depends on the grasped rigid-object assumption and on reliable correspondence/depth lifting, which can be brittle in clutter or for deformable objects.

-\paragraph{RIGVid~\citep{RIGVid_patel2025}.} RIGVid follows the same video-to-pose interface-transfer pattern as AVDC, but adds proposal selection and closed-loop pose-trajectory tracking.
-Instead of recovering rigid motion via flow-based alignment, it samples multiple candidate rollouts from a pretrained video diffusion model, uses a vision--language model to filter rollouts for instruction consistency, and then extracts a full 6D pose sequence with an object pose tracker (after monocular depth estimation and metric alignment using the real initial depth), retargeting the pose trajectory to end-effector poses under a grasp/contact assumption.
-Relative to AVDC, this can improve semantic reliability by selecting instruction-consistent plans, but it introduces additional dependencies on rollout filtering and 6D pose estimation during transfer and execution.
+\paragraph{RIGVid~\citep{RIGVid_patel2025}.} RIGVid keeps the generated video rollout as the primary visual interface, but makes AVDC-style video-plan-to-pose transfer more robust by addressing two common failure modes: semantic mismatch between the rollout and the instruction, and drift during pose execution.
+Rather than committing to a single generated video plan, it samples multiple candidates from a pretrained video diffusion model and uses a vision--language model to select an instruction-consistent rollout.
+The selected rollout is then transferred into a 6D object-pose trajectory using depth estimation, metric alignment to the real initial observation, and object pose tracking; this pose trajectory is retargeted to end-effector motion under a grasp/contact assumption and tracked in closed loop.
+Compared with AVDC, this design improves the reliability of the video-plan interface through rollout selection and closed-loop tracking, but it also adds new dependencies on semantic filtering, depth alignment, and reliable 6D pose estimation.

-\paragraph{Dreamitate~\citep{Dreamitate_Liang_CoRL_2024}.} Dreamitate applies the video-prediction-and-pose-following pattern to tool-based manipulation by fine-tuning a foundation video generation model to predict short-horizon stereo frame pairs.
-Given each generated stereo pair and assuming access to a CAD model of the tool, it estimates the tool's 6D pose using a pose estimator (MegaPose~\citep{MegaPose_2022}), and executes by following the resulting tool pose sequence with the tool attached to the end-effector.
-The method benefits from stereo cues and tool-centric supervision, but requires stereo datasets and known tool models, which can limit applicability when such resources are unavailable.
+\paragraph{Dreamitate~\citep{Dreamitate_Liang_CoRL_2024}.} Dreamitate makes video-plan-to-pose transfer tool-centric: its primary visual interface is a short-horizon sequence of stereo frame pairs, which is then converted into a 6D \emph{tool-pose sequence} for execution.
+The stereo predictions are produced by fine-tuning a foundation video generation model; given each generated stereo pair and a known CAD model of the tool, a pose estimator (MegaPose~\citep{MegaPose_2022}) recovers the tool's 6D pose.
+The robot follows the resulting tool-pose trajectory with the tool attached to the end-effector.
+This design makes the transferred interface well aligned with tool-use tasks, but it also narrows applicability: reliable execution depends on stereo prediction, known tool models, and accurate tool-pose estimation.